Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 “I understand that the concession is being made to provide as much ice water as the inmates want, but although the jail advertises that they’re doing that, we don’t know if it’s actually happening, because the demand for ice water might exceed the supply.
 It also means that the deputies have to constantly refill whatever containers they’re supplying the water in, so it may not happen exactly as advertised.”

-Hamm added that extreme conditions such as these could very quickly prove dangerous for inmates who required medication, or who had other health issues.
+Hamm added that extreme conditions such as these could very quickly prove dangerous for inmates who require medication, or who have other health issues.
 In particular, anyone who had a medical condition that could be “exacerbated by the heat” could be in severe danger.

 Arizona officials are fully aware of what occurs when people are forced outside in dangerous heat conditions.
-A 48-year-old woman died during a 107° heatwave in 2009 at Perryville, a state prison complex, after she was locked in an outdoor cage for four hours.
+A 48-year-old woman died during a 107 degree heatwave in 2009 at Perryville, a state prison complex, after she was locked in an outdoor cage for four hours.

 Patricia Powell had been isolated in an outdoor enclosure after asking to see a psychiatrist.
 Even though prison policy states that inmates should not remain in the cage for more than half an hour, Powell was kept outside for four hours.
-During that time she developed first and second agree burns, and finally died from heat-related complications.
+During that time, she developed first and second degree burns, and finally died from heat-related complications.

-Her autopsy revealed a core body temperature of 108°F, however it could even have been higher.
+Her autopsy revealed a core body temperature of 108 degrees, however it could even have been higher.

 “The autopsy stated that the only reason they wrote down 108 was because that’s the highest the thermometer would go.”